 Once a week is not enough.

-Your body needs to workout regularly to show real effect.
+Your body needs to work out regularly to show real effects.

 So if you’re one of those people that thinks it can workout once a week and carry on eating the same, you won’t lose any more weight and your body will get used to its routine, so you might even gain weight.